-This video documents the production process of the sculpture and Ariel Schlesinger explains some of the ideas for his sculpture "Untitled".
-We will enveil the artwork on September 18.
+This video documents the production process of the sculpture and Ariel Schlesinger explains some of the ideas for his work "Untitled".

 Through the symbolism of the two trees, the sculpture by Ariel Schlesinger establishes a connection between opposites, between permanence and transience.
 On the one hand, this work has a conceptual character.
 After all, throughout the production process – from the selection of the tree to the copying of its form – Schlesinger had to make sure not to damage the real tree, a fig. On the other hand, the concrete realization of the idea – the aluminum cast – transforms the work into a traditional sculpture.

 The artist has not offered any further explanation of his work and has deliberately called it Untitled.
 The sculpture invites interpretations and gains a certain poetic quality as part of this process.

 On September 18, the sculpture was unveiled at an end-of-summer festival.
 Further information is available here.